TinyCircuits/Thumby-Website/docs/FAQ.md

 **The Thumby hardware freezes when it connects to the Code Editor, is it broken?**

-No!
+Not at all!
 This is natural behavior.
-The Thumby hardware stops working because it is being
+The Thumby hardware appears to stop working, or 'freezes' when you connect it to the Thumby Code Editor.
+To test changes you upload to the Thumby, you will need to disconnect the unit and power cycle it (turn it off and back on).

 ---